ChenPanXYZ/Theatre-Blocking/README.md

 Avoid reading the full script every time since all he needs to do is to move to the right positions during the rehearsal.
 #### Frustration
 Need to spend a lot of time on memorizing the positions before the rehearsal.
-Reading the full script, where he is just an extra, takes too much time.
+Reading the full script, as he is just an extra, takes too much time.

 # User stories

 1. **Julia**: As a ballet director, I want to be able to see if every actor is dancing at where he or she should in real time so that I can focus on something more important, such as the details of their actions.

-2. **Stephan**: As an opera actor, I don’t want to memorize blockings, which is a tedious procedure, so that I don't need to remind myself of my blocking numbers from time to time and I can concentrate myself on my performance on stage.
+2. **Stephen**: As an opera actor, I don’t want to memorize blockings, which is a tedious procedure, so that I don't need to remind myself of my blocking numbers from time to time and I can concentrate myself on my performance on stage.

 3. **Mark**: As a lighting actor, I want to see the positions of actors among different parts of the scripts so that I can better adjust the lighting for them.